and the Duty to Spend Your Luck

 Before we go further, we must be clear about the scale of this lottery.
 Many who live in relative stability do not consider themselves lucky.
 They see their own struggles, their debts, their anxieties.
 They compare themselves to those with more.
 But this is a failure of perspective.
 The true baseline of misfortune is not a struggle to pay the mortgage.
 The true baseline is war, famine, genocide.
 It is having to flee your home with nothing, watching a child suffer from a preventable disease, or living under the constant threat of violence.
 If the lottery has spared you from these fates, you are holding a winning ticket of historic proportions.

 In this framework, “privilege” is not a personal failing or a badge of honor.
 It is simply the term for that winning ticket.
 By framing it this way, we can move past unproductive guilt and focus on the immense responsibility it creates.
-This post argues that the only moral response to this unearned fortune is to spend it—not comfortably, but sacrificially—to shield others from the depths of their unearned misfortune.
+This post argues that the only moral response to this unearned fortune is to spend it—to whatever extent is required to shield others from the depths of their unearned misfortune.
+For most of the problems worth solving, that will not be comfortable.

 A Tale of Two Families: The Sawyers and the Masons